Drakkar-Software/OctoBot-Tentacles/Trading/Mode/market_making_trading_mode/resources/MarketMakingTradingMode.md

 order book.

 ### Configuration
-- Bids and asks counts define how many orders should be maintained withing the book
+- Bids and asks counts define how many orders should be maintained within the book
 - Min spread is the distance (as a % of the current price) between the highest bid and lowest ask
 - Max spread is the distance (as a % of the current price) between the lowest bid and highest ask
 - Reference exchange is the exchange to get the current price of the traded pair from.
 It should be a very liquid exchange to avoid arbitrage opportunities.